coder/coder/docs/admin/reference-architectures.md

 `code-server`, facilitating collaboration and remote access.
 Additionally, workspaces can be parameterized, allowing users to customize settings and configurations based on their unique needs.
-Workspaces are instantiated using Coder templates and deployed on nodes by provisioners.
+Workspaces are instantiated using Coder templates and deployed on resources created by provisioners.

 ### Template